chimbosonic/blog/src/posts/hashicorp-vault-and-docker-compose.md

 MY_SECRET_API_KEY=super_secret_api_key
 ```

-docker-compose can now reffer to that file making the secret available to the containers.
+docker-compose can now refer to that file making the secret available to the containers.

 ## Conclusion